The Second Edition eBook

-I'm Sean Aeon, and I live to create.
+Sean Aeon lives to create.
 Every conversation is inspiring; every observation is a story.
-I write to breathe life into fleeting thoughts hoping that they will give birth to ideas, ignite intrigue, and spark dialogue.
-I write to transcend superficial physical classifications and hopefully reach, and record, the heart and soul of existence.
+He writes to breathe life into fleeting thoughts hoping they will give birth to ideas, ignite intrigue, and spark dialogue.
+His goal is to transcend superficial physical classifications and record the heart and soul of existence.

-As a sci-fi/fantasy enthusiast and self-taught student of Philosophy, I often create and incorporate my own original philosophies into the worlds and personalities of my fictional characters.
-Influenced by the likes of James Baldwin, Hans Christian Andersen, Joseph Campbell, Alan Moore, and Jaques Derrida, it’s the layers of insight I weave into my fictional stories that I hope produces an unparalleled experience for those who engage my work.
+With both a deep passion and admiration for the power of fiction and Philosophy, he creates and incorporates his own original conceptions into the worlds and personalities of his characters.
+The unique combination results in bizarre perspectives speaking to something within the reader as familiar as home.
+Influenced by the likes of James Baldwin, Hans Christian Andersen, Joseph Campbell, Alan Moore, Frank Miller, James Frey, Jaques Derrida, and Amy Cleveland, it’s the layers of insight Aeon weaves into his fantastical stories that produces an unparalleled experience for those sharing in his work.

-The Outsider's Mind uses literary and fantastical elements to paint allegorical pictures of the concepts that speak to the various ways we experience and interpret the world around us, but that often go unnoticed.
+Part short story collection, part quote book, and part philosophical analysis, The Outsider's Mind looks into concepts that speak to the various ways we experience and interpret the world around us that often go unrecognized.